-When a BGP Speaker receives a BGP Update message containing a malformed or invalid BGP Prefix-SID attribute attached to a Labeled IPv4/IPv6 unicast prefix [RFC8277], it MUST ignore the received BGP Prefix-SID attributes and not advertise it to other BGP peers.
-This is equivalent to the "Attribute discard" action specified in [RFC7606].
+When a BGP Speaker receives a BGP Update message containing a malformed or invalid BGP Prefix-SID attribute attached to a IPv4/IPv6 Labeled Unicast prefix [RFC8277], it MUST ignore the received BGP Prefix-SID attributes and not advertise it to other BGP peers.
+In this context, a malformed BGP Prefix-SID attribute is one that cannot be parsed due to not meeting the minimum attribute length requirement, contains a TLV length that doesn't conform to the length constraints for the TLV, or a contains TLV length that would extend beyond the end of the attribute (as defined by the attribute length).
+This is equivalent to the "Attribute discard" action specified in

+[RFC7606].
 When discarding an attribute, a BGP speaker SHOULD log an error for further analysis.